 What is DES?

-In 1971, the US Food and Drug Administration (FDA) advised doctors to stop prescribing it during pregnancy.
-A campaign was also started to tell the public about the problems DES could cause, and doctors were urged to tell patients who may have taken the drug.
-But there was no good way to tell every person who was exposed to DES.
-Many people who were exposed to DES as a fetus still don’t know it.
+In 1971, research came out that exposure to DES in the womb was linked with a rare type of cancer of the cervix and vagina.
+Soon after, the US Food and Drug Administration (FDA) advised doctors to stop prescribing it during pregnancy.
+A campaign was also started to tell the public about the problems DES could cause, but many people who were exposed to DES still don’t know it.

 Who was exposed to DES?

-About 5 to 10 million people are thought have been exposed to DES during pregnancy:
+About 5 to 10 million people are thought to have been exposed to DES during pregnancy.
+This includes:

 Only those children who were in the womb at the time their mothers took DES were exposed to it.
 Brothers or sisters from pregnancies during which DES was not taken were not exposed.

-How do you know if you (or your mother) took DES during pregnancy?
+How do you know if you were exposed to DES?

-If you think you (or your mother) took a hormone like DES during pregnancy, you should try to contact the doctor who managed the pregnancy or the hospital where you were born to ask if there is any record that you (or your mother) were given DES.
+There are no medical tests to determine if you’ve been exposed to DES.
+If you think you or your mother took a hormone like DES during pregnancy, you can try to contact the hospital where you were born to ask if there is any record that your mother was given DES.
 Mothers and children have a right to see any of their remaining medical records.

 If you are able to get records, it may help to know that DES was sold under many different names.
-You can find a list of DES brand names here https://desaction.org/brand-names/.
-Two of the most commonly used names were stilbestrol and DESPlex, but there are dozens more.
+You can find a list of DES brand names at https://desaction.org/brand-names/.

 Breast cancer

-There are no other known health effects of DES exposure in pregnant women who took this drug.
+There are no other known health effects among DES mothers.

-She also should tell her children who were exposed in the womb.
+- Tell your children.
+Let your children know if they might have been exposed in the womb.
 They need to tell their doctors, so that this information can be included in their medical records.

 Clear cell adenocarcinoma